knightazura/ghost-sdk/Admin-pages.md

 ### User drop-down menu

 Who is the ugly git in the picture - should this be here.
-For now perhaps another small icon and rahther than "John O'Nolan" is could say User or something of that ilk.
+For now perhaps another small icon and rather than "John O'Nolan" is could say User or something of that ilk.

 Expected behaviours: